 San Francisco, California Uses Robots to Set Bail Bonds

-Since May this year, the city of San Francisco in California has been experimenting on using artificial intelligence through an advance algorithm that would allow an artificial intelligence to set a bail amount for certain crimes.
+Since May this year, the city of San Francisco in California has been experimenting with using artificial intelligence through an advanced algorithm that would allow artificial intelligence to set a bail amount for certain crimes.

 Developed for free by the Texas-based based Laura and John Arnold Foundation, the algorithm uses data from the case histories of over 1.5 million persons on its database.
 The program works by analyzing how the people on the database perform on the outside world after they were released on bail.

 The program also studies other factors when computing the amount of bail or recommending to the judge whether to release or not, including pending cases, the age of the person, rap sheet, and the history of appearing in court when ordered.
 Based on this information, the program will make its recommendation and computation for a judge to approve or ignore.

 San Francisco District Attorney George Gascón, who was instrumental in bringing the program to the city, admitted he was expecting some growing pains when using the program, especially during its early stages.